OlleMattsson/yijing/src/static/iching.md

 <a name="51"></a>
-51. Chên / The Arousing (Shock, Thunder)
+51. ChÃªn / The Arousing (Shock, Thunder)

-above CHêN THE AROUSING, THUNDER below CHêN THE AROUSING, THUNDER
+above CHÃªN THE AROUSING, THUNDER below CHÃªN THE AROUSING, THUNDER

-The hexagram Chên represents the eldest son, who seizes rule with energy and power.
+The hexagram ChÃªn represents the eldest son, who seizes rule with energy and power.
 A yang line develops below two yin lines and presses upward forcibly.
 This movement is so violent that it arouses terror.
 It is symbolized by thunder, which bursts forth from the earth and by